top of page

 Is Monterey Worth Visiting?
 (Travel Guide Summary)

-• Iconic highlights like Cannery Row, the Monterey Bay Aquarium, and 17-Mile Drive
+• Iconic attractions like Cannery Row, the Monterey Bay Aquarium, and the scenic 17-Mile Drive

-• Beautiful coastal scenery along Highway 1, including beaches and overlook points
+• Beautiful coastal scenery along Highway 1 with beaches, cliffs, and ocean viewpoints

-• Great wildlife, sea otters, harbor seals, whales, and tidepools
+• Incredible wildlife including sea otters, harbor seals, whales, dolphins, and tide pools

-• Walkable dining areas with fresh seafood, cafés, and ocean views
+• Walkable waterfront dining with fresh seafood restaurants and oceanfront cafés

-• Close to Carmel-by-the-Sea and Big Sur for easy day trips
+• Close to Carmel-by-the-Sea and Big Sur, making it perfect for day trips or a longer coastal itinerary

-We recommend 3–4 days in Monterey to see everything the area has to offer.
-You can visit in a single day, but you’ll miss the slower coastal pace that makes this place memorable.
+We recommend 3–4 days in Monterey to fully enjoy the area.
+That gives you enough time to visit the aquarium, explore Cannery Row, take a scenic drive through Pebble Beach, and spend time in Carmel or Big Sur.
+It’s possible to visit in a single day, but you’ll miss the slower coastal atmosphere that makes Monterey so memorable.

 Follow Our Adventures